barefootford/wheel-town/README.md

+# SF Ruby AI Hackathon

+This application was created as part of San Francisco Ruby Meetups 2025 AI Hackathon.
+It won third place.
+The programmers who created this are Andrew Ford and Nate Tate.

 # WheelTown

 WheelTown is a web application for collecting and analyzing automated bike lane usage statistics.
 It helps urban planners, transportation researchers, and advocacy groups gather comprehensive data about cycling infrastructure usage through photo-based data collection and AI-powered analysis.

 ## Features